Test in a live environment

 In the provided source code, StyleCop flags warnings for multiple violations of naming conventions.
 Specifically, the class name "rectangle" should adhere to PascalCase ("Rectangle").
 Additionally, the field names "length" and "Width" lack consistency, as they should follow either camelCase or PascalCase conventions.
 Similarly, method names like "calculate_area" and "GetPerimeter" should be in PascalCase ("CalculateArea" and "GetPerimeter").
 These warnings serve to enforce certain rules defined by StyleCop's rule set files.

 Integrating StyleCop into your .NET projects ensures consistent coding standards, streamlining the development process with a customizable new rule set file and classic settings.
 StyleCop can be run via the command line to enforce these standards directly on the source code, enhancing readability and maintainability.
 Additionally, using libraries like IronPDF provides robust PDF generation capabilities, ideal for creating dynamic documents.
-IronPDF offers a free trial license for those satisfied with its functionality.
+IronPDF offers a free trial license for developers for those satisfied with its functionality.

 9 .NET API products for your office documents